Manage PTO Staffing Strains With These Tips

 Here are a few solutions for managing staff holidays and employee time off requests:

 - Send a Fourth Quarter PTO Reminder: Get ahead of the inevitable with an end-of-year PTO reminder.
 Encourage team members to check their balances and remind employees of your policy—do days roll over, or expire?
 Are holiday PTO requests considered on a first-come, first-serve basis?

 - Switch to a Rollover Approach: If PTO days expire at the end of the year, the mad dash to take time off is almost inevitable.
 Consider allowing a certain number of days to rollover up to a certain limit—some team members may prefer to take a bigger block of time off in the next year, reducing holiday strain.

-- Vacation Blackout Periods: If you need all hands on deck during the holidays, consider a vacation blackout period.
+- Vacation Blackout Periods: As previously mentioned, blackout days are often essential to certain industries.
+If you need all hands on deck during the holidays, consider a vacation blackout period.
 PTO is offered optionally and at employers’ discretion, so you have the ability to block off periods of time when no PTO requests will be approved.
 If you go this route, be sure to make it a part of your official PTO policy—don’t surprise employees with it at the end of the year.